 - a.
-The procurement and delivery of adequate quantities of products in the Basic and Essential Hygiene and Sanitation Package for Each School (Hereto annexed as Appendix 4) by timely ordering and filling-up stock.
-The Principal must be aware that quantities will not be similar for all schools, as school context differs.
-For instance, in a School for the Blind, there may be a need to sanitise more frequently, resulting in the need for a bigger quantity of sanitising substances. - b.
-Hand hygiene training and reminders to learners, including refreshers as is necessary. - c.
-Communication to parents about the importance of hand hygiene at home in preventing the spread of the COVID-19. - d.
+The procurement and delivery of adequate quantities of products in the Basic and Essential Hygiene and Sanitation Package for Each School (Hereto annexed as Appendix 4) by timely ordering and filling-up stock. - b.
+Hand hygiene training and reminders to learners, including refreshers as is necessary.

+- c.
+Communication to parents about the importance of hand hygiene at home in preventing the spread of the COVID-19 virus. - d.
 Communication to operators of scholar transport on the necessary hygiene measures during transportation of learners. - e.
 Training of cleaners and ground staff to prevent the spread of COVID-19.

-I. CLEANING AND DISINFECTION
+J. CLEANING AND DISINFECTION